hiepzen/PayME-SDK-IOS/README_EN.md

 ```swift
 let qrString = "OPENEWALLET|54938607|PAYMENT|20000|Chuyentien|2445562323|DEMO)"
 ```
-- action: transaction type ( 'PAYMENT' => payment)
+- action: Transaction type ( 'PAYMENT' => payment)
-- amount: payment amount
+- amount: Payment amount
-- note: Description of transaction from counterparty side
+- note: Description of transaction from partner side
-- orderId: partner's transaction code, which needs to be unique on each transaction
+- orderId: Partner's transaction code, which needs to be unique on each transaction
-- storeId: The ID of the store where the payment is being made
+- storeId: The ID of the payment gateway where the payment is being made
 - type: <code>OPENEWALLET</code>

 ### payQRCode() - QR code payment